Josephine Baker: Post War

-In January 1966, Fidel Castro invited Baker to perform at the Teatro Musical de La Habana in Havana, Cuba, at the seventh-anniversary celebrations of his revolution.
+In January 1966, Fidel Castro invited Baker to perform at the "Teatro Musical de La Habana" in Havana, Cuba, at the seventh-anniversary celebrations of his revolution.
 Her spectacular show in April broke attendance records.
 In 1968, Baker visited Yugoslavia and made appearances in Belgrade and in Skopje.
 In her later career, Baker faced financial troubles.
 She commented, "Nobody wants me, they've forgotten me"; but family members encouraged her to continue performing.
 In 1973 she performed at Carnegie Hall to a standing ovation.

 The following year, she appeared in a Royal Variety Performance at the London Palladium, and then at the Monegasque Red Cross Gala, celebrating her 50 years in French show business.
 Advancing years and exhaustion began to take their toll; she sometimes had trouble remembering lyrics, and her speeches between songs tended to ramble.
-She still continued to captivate audiences of all ages.
+However, she still continued to captivate audiences of all ages.